Estadio Ramón Tahuichi Aguilera: Renovations

 In late 2014, the stadium began a renovation that cost approximately 77 million BOL.
 The first phase of the project includes new bathrooms, a subterranean parking lot, new changing rooms, security cameras, renovated suites, and renovated press cabins.
 Phase One was completed in 2016.

 Phase Two consists of new lighting, new parking garage, referee locker rooms and doping rooms.

 The third phase was completed in late 2019, and the renovations were fully completed in February 2021.
 The last phase included the installation of 14,300 seats.

 Stripping of 2025 Copa Sudamericana final

 The stadium had originally been designated to host the final match of the 2025 Copa Sudamericana.
-However, by September 2025, following a series of technical assessments on the degree of completion of the ongoing reconstruction progress conducted by CONMEBOL's inspection commissions, the venue was found to be non-compliant with infrastructue regulatory standards for hosting such a fixture.
+However, by September 2025, following a series of technical assessments on the degree of completion of the ongoing reconstruction progress conducted by CONMEBOL's inspection commissions, the venue was found to be non-compliant with infrastructure regulatory standards for hosting such a fixture.
 CONMEBOL formally rescinded the stadium's hosting rights on 11 September 2025.
-In accordance with the procedural framework, the final was subsequently reassigned to the Estadio General Pablo Rojas that had served as the venue for the previous year's final.
+In accordance with the procedural framework, the final was subsequently reassigned to Asunción, Paraguay which had served as the host city for the previous year's final.